 - Pain, heaviness or pressure in the shoulders that moves to the chest.
 One or both shoulders can be affected.

 - Pain, heaviness or tightness in the centre of the chest.
 Generally, a stabbing, sharp pain in the chest is not indicative of a heart attack.
 It is more like a crushing weight.

 - A dull ache between the shoulder blades that spread from the chest

 - Pain, heaviness, discomfort, tingling or uselessness in one or both arms, often originating from the chest.

-Secondary warning signs that often also accompany the above can be nausea, cold sweats, dizziness and shortness of breath.
+Secondary warning signs accompanying the above can be nausea, cold sweats, dizziness and shortness of breath.

-Women especially seem to think that the above signs are not heart attack symptoms, but due to some other cause such as indigestion or having strained a muscle somehow.
-However, it is important to get help if you even suspect a heart attack, even if it ends up not being one.
+Women seem to think the above signs are not heart attack symptoms but due to some other cause, such as indigestion or having strained a muscle somehow.
+However, it is essential to get help if you even suspect a heart attack, even if it is not one.
 If the symptoms are severe, getting worse or last longer than 10 minutes, do not wait until the morning to get help.

-If you are with someone who has a heart attack, do not let them lie down even if they want to.
+If you are with someone with a heart attack, do not let them lie down, even if they want to.
 Keeping them sitting up is the best way to keep them alive until the ambulance arrives.
-If you’ve never learned CPR, it is a good idea to do so.
-That way you may be able to save someone’s life, like the pharmacist who gave CPR to a collapsed customer.
+If you’ve never learned CPR, doing so is a good idea.
+That way, you may be able to save someone’s life, like the pharmacist who gave CPR to a collapsed customer.